So-Cool/bLIMEy/ECML-PKDD_2023/readme.md

 ## Abstract ##

-Explainable machine learning provides tools to better understand predictive models and their decisions, but many such methods are limited to producing insights with respect to a single class.
+Explainable artificial intelligence provides tools to better understand predictive models and their decisions, but many such methods are limited to producing insights with respect to a single class.
 When generating explanations for several classes, reasoning over them to obtain a complete view may be difficult since they can present competing or contradictory evidence.
-To address this issue we introduce a novel paradigm of *multi-class explanations*.
+To address this challenge we introduce the novel paradigm of *multi-class explanations*.
-We outline the theory behind such techniques and propose a local surrogate model based on multi-output regression trees -- called `LIMEtree` -- which offers *faithful* and *consistent* explanations of multiple classes for individual predictions while being post-hoc, model-agnostic and data-universal.
+We outline the theory behind such techniques and propose a local surrogate model based on multi-output regression trees – called `LIMEtree` – that offers *faithful* and *consistent* explanations of multiple classes for individual predictions while being post-hoc, model-agnostic and data-universal.
-In addition to strong fidelity guarantees, our implementation supports (interactive) *customisation* of the explanatory insights and delivers a range of diverse explanation types, including counterfactual statements favoured in the literature.
+On top of strong fidelity guarantees, our implementation delivers a range of diverse explanation types, including counterfactual statements favoured in the literature.
-We evaluate our algorithm with a collection of quantitative experiments, a qualitative analysis based on explainability desiderata and a preliminary user study on an image classification task, comparing it to LIME.
+We evaluate our algorithm with respect to explainability desiderata, through quantitative experiments and via a pilot user study, on image and tabular data classification tasks, comparing it to LIME, which is a state-of-the-art surrogate explainer.
-Our contributions demonstrate the benefits of multi-class explanations and wide-ranging advantages of our method across a diverse set scenarios.
+Our contributions demonstrate the benefits of multi-class explanations and wide-ranging advantages of our method across a diverse set of scenarios.

 ## BibTeX ##

 ```
 @article{sokol2020limetree,
-  title={{LIMEtree}: {Consistent} and Faithful Surrogate Explanations of
+  title={{LIMEtree}: {Consistent} and Faithful Multi-class Explanations},
-         Multiple Classes},
   author={Sokol, Kacper and Flach, Peter},
   journal={arXiv preprint arXiv:2005.01427},
   url={https://arxiv.org/abs/2005.01427},